seba970423/thinkpad-fullscreen-backlight/README.md

 Do not run the entire installer with `sudo`.
 It requests elevation only when installing the small helper into `/usr/local/bin`.

-Running the installer again upgrades the KWin script and lets you change the selected restore brightness.
+Running the installer again updates the existing installation and lets you change the selected restore brightness.

+After updating, log out and back in (or restart the Plasma session) to ensure the new version of the KWin script is loaded.

 ## Uninstallation